Tractable General Equilibrium: Variational Inequalities

 \if 0

 , the Bregman divergence corresponds to the Euclidean square norm, i.e., $\divergence[\kernel][\vartuple][{\othervartuple}] \doteq \norm[{\vartuple - \othervartuple}]^2$, in which case

 \fi

-Unfortunately, while the average of the iterates of the mirror gradient method can be shown to converge to a strong solution asymptotically for monotone and Lipschitz-continuous VIs, it is in general only possible to prove polynomial-time computation of a $\varepsilon$-weak solution in such VIs which does not necessarily imply convergence to a $\varepsilon$-strong solution (see, for instance, Proposition 8 and Appendix D of \citet{liu2021first}).
-More importantly, in general the sequence of iterates generated by the mirror gradient method is not guaranteed to converge, as shown by \Cref{example:monotone_non_convergence} in \Cref{sec_app:vi_examples}.
+The average of the iterates of the mirror gradient method converges asymptotically to a strong solution in monotone and Lipschitz-continuous VIs \cite{nemirovskij1983problem}.
+In general, however, it is only possible to prove polynomial-time (i.e., non-asymptotic) computation of an $\varepsilon$-weak solution in such VIs, which does not necessarily imply convergence to an $\varepsilon$-strong solution (see, for instance, Proposition~8 and Appendix~D of \citet{liu2021first}).
+Even more troublesome, the sequence of iterates generated by the mirror gradient method is not guaranteed to converge at all, nor does averaging the iterates imply polynomial-time computation of an $\varepsilon$-strong solution, as shown by \Cref{example:monotone_non_convergence} in Appendix~\ref{sec_app:vi_examples}.